latchbio/latch/docs/source/manual/snakemake.md

 ```

 ### Step 2: Define all dependencies in a container
-When executing snakemake jobs on Latch, the jobs run within an environment specified by a `Dockerfile`.
+When executing Snakemake jobs on Latch, the jobs run within an environment specified by a `Dockerfile`.
 It is important to ensure that all required dependencies, whether they are third-party binaries, python libraries, or shell scripts, are correctly installed and configured within this `Dockerfile` so the job has access to them.

 **Key Dependencies to Consider**:
 * Python Packages: